ayturulyumer/ayturulyumer/README.md

  📚 Currently Studying
 </h3>

-# #I'm currently at the end of the JS Web Developer curriculum at SoftUni.
-The comprehensive coursework has equipped me with a solid foundation in web development.
+<p>I'm currently at the end of the JS Web Developer curriculum at SoftUni.
+The comprehensive coursework has equipped me with a solid foundation in web development.</p>

 <p align="center">
    <p> ## Skill Stack </p>